hwdsl2/docker-ipsec-vpn-server/README.md

 Remove IKEv2 and set it up again using custom options.
 </summary>

 In certain circumstances, you may need to remove IKEv2 and set it up again using custom options.
-This can be done using the helper script.
-Note that this will override variables you specified in the `env` file, such as `VPN_DNS_NAME` and `VPN_CLIENT_NAME`, and the container logs will no longer show up-to-date information for IKEv2.

 **Warning:** All IKEv2 configuration including certificates and keys will be **permanently deleted**.
 This **cannot be undone**!

+**Option 1:** Remove IKEv2 and set it up again using the helper script.

+Note that this will override variables you specified in the `env` file, such as `VPN_DNS_NAME` and `VPN_CLIENT_NAME`, and the container logs will no longer show up-to-date information for IKEv2.

 ```bash
 # Remove IKEv2 and delete all IKEv2 configuration